skavhaug/rasbeery/README.md

 # Rasbeery brewing controller

 This project aims at building a controller for a RIMS/HERMS brew setup.
 The setup has up to five temperature sensors, and one pump.
-In addition, we the project will monitor the sparging, and provide boil time information.
-Last, it will eventually be used to monitor fermentation and lagering.
+Additional goals are to monitor the sparging, provide boil time information (hop additions), and eventually to monitor fermentation and lagering.

 ## Some project goals
  * Complete logging of all relevant events